goisonberry/Good_README/README.md

   ## Usage
-  Examples of how to use this program: spend less time on creating a README file and more time on the coding aspect
+  Examples of how to use this program: create a README file dynamically
   ## License
   MIT
   ## Tests